trentgillin/Doctor_Who/doctor_who.md

 ![](doctor_who_files/figure-markdown_github/unnamed-chunk-2-1.png)

 It is not surprising that Rose is up there, as well as time.
 Dead is an interesting one.
-This Doctor is still recovering from the time war and he explain to people that the time lords are dead.
+This Doctor is still recovering from the time war and he often tells people that the time lords are dead/gone.

 Let's take at look at the counts for Rose.